La France Insoumise: Ideology

+LFI supported Palestine and the BDS movement, was the first party to accuse Israel of committing genocide and criticized the French government's support for Israel.
+The party called for sanctions and an arms embargo on Israel and is the only left-wing party in the country who refused to recognize Palestinian militant group Hamas as a terrorist organization, preferring to designate them as "Palestinian forces" responsible for "war crimes".
+Mathilde Panot said the party wishes to recognize Palestine as a country.
+As the Gaza war took place, the conflict was one of the main topics discussed by the party during the 2024 European Parliament election.

 Political programme

 The drawing up of the programme was coordinated by economist Jacques Généreux and lawyer Charlotte Girard.
 It drew its inspiration from L'Humain d'abord, the programme of the Left Front during the 2012 French presidential election, from work carried out by the PG during its conventions on eco-socialism and summits for a "plan B in Europe", and from contributions from supporters of the movement, which the rapporteurs were asked to synthesize.
 At the end of the Lille Convention, a synthesis of all the proposals resulted in a programme of seven axioms and 357 measures.
 It was adopted by more than 90% of voters.
 The movement proposes "ten emblematic measures", approved during the Lille Convention, calling for four main "emergencies" to be addressed: the democratic emergency, the social emergency, the ecological emergency, and the geo-political emergency.
 Adopted by 77,038 votes in an Internet poll, these ten measures are: